shuboc/critical-css-style-loader/README.md

 **index.pug**

-The CSS bundle can be loaded asynchronously since all necessary CSS are inlined with the document during the process of server rendering.
+The CSS bundle can be loaded asynchronously and will not block rendering since all critical CSS are inlined with the document during the process of server rendering.

 ```
 style.